WRIU: About

+RIU2

 WRIU also operates RIU2 (formerly Studio B), an internet-only station with an air staff composed exclusively of URI students and a freeform format.
 The original purpose of RIU2 was to train and prepare DJs for the transition to FM, but the diversity and quality of shows on RIU2 have made it a significantly popular internet radio station in its own right.

+History

 When the station first signed on in 1964, WRIU's music format was mostly jazz, classical, some folk music, and easy listening.
-The station signal was 10 watts and coverage was generally just nearby to the Campus, sometimes reaching farther.
+The station signal was 10 watts and coverage was generally just nearby to the campus, sometimes reaching farther.
 When the station wished to expand in about 1971, installing a more powerful signal with updated facilities, the U.S. Federal Communications Commission (FCC) requirements included surveying the current and potential audience- mostly URI students- to show support for FCC approval of such expansion.
 A music listener survey was conducted by WRIU staff, collated, and results were published to help establish a new format based on the survey of listener preferences.
 This helped WRIU gain the support of URI students and the URI Student Senate, which voted to fund the purchase of equipment for expansion by about 1972.
 The new music format that was established in 1971 was unique in Rhode Island and continues, flexibly now inclusive of many new musical influences.

+Tower Damage

+On August 22nd, 2021, Hurricane Henri landed in Westerly, Rhode Island leading to the WRIU 90.3's transmitter tower sustaining permanent damage that required a complete deconstruction and reconstruction.
+As of November 2025, the tower has entered the final phases of the repair process, with costs reaching $1.55 million..
+With the repairs WRIU's reach will return to their original range, covering all of Rhode Island, some parts of Massachusetts, some parts of Connecticut and Long Island, NY.